Wholesaler| noun | whole·sal·er \ˈhōl-ˌsā-lər\

-A wholesalers activities primarily focus around breaking bulk, but the real value comes in not only breaking the bulk, but assorting the diamonds in various ‘qualities’ derived from the 4C’s.
-Taking a parcel of 0.10 ct diamonds, one can yield higher profits from separating the top quality diamonds from the middle to lower end.
-Eg: a 100 carat parcel can be separated into three separate 30 carat parcels with three different prices.
-Further still, a watch manufacturer may require very specific sizes, with millimetre precision to fit their watch bezels; while a high-end jewellery manufacturer may only want the best cut diamonds for their masterpieces.
+A wholesalers activities primarily focus around breaking bulk, but the real value add comes in not breaking bulk alone, but assorting the diamonds in various ‘qualities’ according to the 4C’s.
+Taking a parcel of 0.10 ct diamonds, one can yield higher profits from separating the top quality diamonds from the middle to lower end. eg: a 100 carat parcel can be separated into three separate 30 carat parcels with three different prices.
+Further still, a watch manufacturer may require very specific sizes, with millimetre precision to fit their watch bezels and pay a premium for that service; while a high-end jewellery manufacturer may only want the best cut diamonds for their masterpieces.
 Therein lies the value add.

-Other activities include facilitating the logistics of exporting and importing diamonds and exploring new opportunities for retail clients who may not have the network nor negotiating power to access the increasingly global network.
+Other activities include facilitating the logistics of importing and re-shipping diamonds to overseas customers and exploring new opportunities with retail clients who may not have the network nor negotiating power to access the increasingly global network.

 For centuries Antwerp was the undisputed center of polished-diamond sales.
 While that city remains a leading destination for the diamond trade, the market has dispersed.
-More than half of sales today take place in the central and regional offices of diamond cutters and polishers in places like Mumbai, Hong Kong & New York.
-Today, approximately 80 % of all loose polished diamonds find themselves traded in the Mumbai based Bharat Diamond Bourse and in Surat also in India, a testament to the increasing skill, cost efficiencies and expertise of Indian diamond cutters.
+More than three quarters of worldwide trading today take place in the central and regional offices of diamond cutters and polishers in places like Mumbai, Hong Kong & New York.
+Today, close to 80 % of all loose polished diamonds pass through the hands of traders in the Mumbai based Bharat Diamond Bourse and in Surat, also in India, a testament to the increasing skill, cost efficiencies and expertise of Indian diamond cutters.

 Although travel is still a large part of a diamond dealer's life, with the increase in connectivity and technology, dealers now have options like 360 degree photos, videos & remote in-depth analysis of the stones they’re buying to make educated decisions on what stones to source without the need to travel.
 These same technologies also make it easier for an end-user to source a diamond for themselves, which is part of the added pressures wholesalers face today.
 The irony is, it has never been easier to source a diamond, yet it has also never been harder to sell one.

-The concept of the middle-man being cut is nothing new.
-We have seen the repugnant reaction by many industries to an increase in middle market players, and there comes a point where the middle man becomes extinct and the players on both ends of the value chain benefit.
+The concept of the middle-man being cut out is nothing new.
+We have seen the repugnant reaction by many industries to an increase in middle market players, and there comes a point where the middle man is edged out and the players on both ends of the value chain benefit.

-Though this is increasingly the case in the diamond industry, few factors prevent it from rapidly deteriorating the same way the consumer electronics market did, for example.
+Though this is increasingly the case in the diamond industry, a few factors prevent it from rapidly going the same way the consumer electronics market did, for example.
 Put simply, diamond wholesalers provide value in the very fact that the learning curve to master and gain expertise in a product like diamonds is very steep.
-Couple with this with an industry full of family run businesses bound closely with trust and built on relationships, even surmounting pressure from online retailers is not enough to fully eliminate the mid-stream wholesalers.
+Couple this with an industry full of family run businesses bound closely with trust and built on relationships, even mounting pressure from online retailers is not enough to fully eliminate the mid-stream wholesalers.

 Wholesalers generally do not deal in rough diamonds, but with increasing pressure to provide more value to their retail and jewellery manufacturing clients, some wholesalers have moved up the value chain to source rough for jewellery manufacturers who themselves moved up to diamond cutting and polishing.
-The dedication to one area of expertise is slowly losing its appeal, and the trend has spread across the value chain quite significantly.
+The dedication to a narrow area of expertise is slowly losing its appeal, and the trend has spread across the value chain quite speedily.